Troy314/IPPOG_Website/README.md

 - Add the possibility to manually choose at which line of the database the code create a markdown
 - Make clear <TODO> banners
 - Make the code run through the `State` property

+## Contact
+If you see any problem, don't hesitate to contact me at hector.pillot [at] proton.me